cicirello/user-statistician/README.md

 languages in language distribution chart, and hides a few statistics (joined, followers, following, and private).
-Note by hiding joined, followers, and following that the action will automatically hide the header row for the "General User Stats" section since we've hidden all of the non-zero stats from that section.
-If someone were to sponsor me, or if I was to sponsor someone else, then the "General User Stats" section will show up the next time generated since this sample didn't hide the sponsors or sponsoring counts.
+Note by hiding joined, followers, and following that the action will automatically hide the header row for the "General Stats and Info" section since we've hidden all of the non-zero stats from that section.
+If someone were to sponsor me, or if I was to sponsor someone else, then the "General Stats and Info" section will show up the next time generated since this sample didn't hide the sponsors or sponsoring counts.
 If we want to guarantee that this entire section is hidden, we could instead specify "general" among the "keys" we pass to `hide-keys`.